angel-dart/gitbook/Basic-Routing.md

 app.patch('<path>', requestHandler);
 app.delete('<path>', requestHandler);
 ```

+Your `requestHandler` can be any Dart value, whether a function, or an object.
+See the [Requests and Responses](https://github.com/angel-dart/angel/wiki/Requests-&-Responses#return-values) pages for detailed documentation.

 Route paths *do not* have to begin with a forward slash, as leading and trailing slashes are stripped from route paths internally.